-During the pregnancy week 2, you are not yet pregnant, and there is no fetus yet but should know about ovulation and fertility symptoms.
+During week 2, you are not yet technically pregnant but should know about ovulation and fertility symptoms.
 At the end of pregnancy week 2, ovulation usually occurs and during the last 5-6 days of the end of this week, you should get pregnant from having sex.
 It is generally recommended to have sex regularly every 1-2 days during pregnancy week 2, but no more than once a day.

 Typical ovulation signs and symptoms happen during pregnancy week 2 and include "mittelschmerz" (German for pain in the middle) and cramps which signal the ripening of the egg in preparation for ovulation.
 If conception does not occur, then the unfertilized egg will simply wash out of the body through the cervix.
 If conception does occur, the egg continues to travel until it reaches the uterus, on average 9 days (6-12 days range) after fertilization/ovulation.
 If conception occurs, there may be a bit of bleeding aka implantation bleeding and cramping associated with the egg implanting in the uterus, but many women never notice.
 However, it is a huge sign that the fertilized egg has implanted and is ready to grow.